-Symptoms of CAFR can include itching, a general inflammation of the skin, and small fluid-filled lumps on a cat’s skin.
+Symptoms of CAFR can include itching, general inflammation of the skin, and small fluid-filled lumps on a cat’s skin.
 The cat scratches the itchy areas, which often creates lesions and infections.
-These skin symptoms are often seen around the cat’s head, neck and chest.
+These skin symptoms are often seen around the cat's head, neck, and chest.

 According to a recent study, in 3-6% of cats with skin problems, a food allergy is to blame.
 Another study found that prevalence was 6% of cases that presented skin inflammation and 10% skin hypersensitivities among cats referred to a veterinary hospital.